-Essentially, assignability means that one button can assign a function to many other buttons.
+Assignability means that one button can assign a function to many other buttons.
 For example, pressing a Control Channel SEL button assigns that channel's entire channel strip and associated controls to the Assignable Channel Strip (ACS) section.
 In this way, the ACS can take the place of many sets of repeated controls.

-In addition, the console has 14 Mix busses, four stereo Matrix busses, and four internal FX send busses, most conveniently accessed with the tOTEM (FADER FOLLOW) controls, which assign bus control to the console faders.
+In addition, the console has 14 Mix busses, four stereo Matrix busses, and four internal FX send busses, most conveniently accessed with the tOTEM controls, which assign their respective bus mixes to the console faders.

-For full detail on the Si Performer's assignable controls, please see section 3.
+For full detail on the Si Impact's assignable controls, please see section 3.